chrisr3403/Sep11-Freedom-Project/blog/entry01.md

 ```js
 ([sprite("ghosty"),pos(x, y),])
 ```
-Here a example that I tinkered that shows in random points in time a sprite or a AI will move in any direction as shown in the video below.
+Here a example that shows in random points in time a sprite or a AI will move in any direction as shown in the video below.

 ![2024-12-02 21-29-11](https://github.com/user-attachments/assets/eb685641-71ba-42da-9138-7c05f880ba37)